vb64/django.admin.geomap/README.md

 pip install django-admin-geomap
 ```

-After installation, you need to plug the library into your Django project by making changes to the `settings.py` file.

-## Changes to settings.py

 To connect DjangoAdminGeomap to your project, add `'django_admin_geomap'` to the `INSTALLED_APPS` list  in your `settings.py` file.

 ```python